AdibaFaiyaz/AdibaFaiyaz/README.md

-- 👋 Hi, I’m @AdibaFaiyaz
+- 👋 Hi, I’m Adiba Faiyaz

 - 🌱 I’m currently a student at VITv...